expanse-framework/expanse/README.md

 ## Related Projects

-* [expanse-installer](https://github.com/expanse-framework/installer): The official installer for Expanse projects.
-It will setup a ready-to-be-used project for you.
+* [expanse-cli](https://github.com/expanse-framework/cli): The official installer for Expanse projects.
+It will set up a ready-to-be-used project for you.
 * [website](https://github.com/expanse-framework/expanse-framework.com): The official Poetry website.